marcoDallas/acpi_call_GUI/README.md

 #### Attention - prerequisites:
 Please note that 'pkexec' is used to grant super-user access, so make sure that `polkit` is installed in your system.

+Also Java needs to be installed, at least version 8: `openjdk-8-jre` or Oracle Java 8.
 ***
 ## To execute:
 Search the program in yuor dash and click on the icon, or type in a terminal: